Paul-Stefan/ToDo-List-webpage/Readme.txt

 7.Formatting was, hopefully, addressed (previous version was very much a rough draft, but please forgive any  formatting errors for now)
 *minor error when done elements have been hidden and another element is checked while they are hidden and the button is clicked, the hidden tasks appear and the newly checked task disapears causing a back and forth toggle between the two groups.
 (Can probably easily be solved by writing two functions, one for show and one for hide instead of using one toggle function)

- Features:
- *adding custom task using textbox and add button *user can show/hide completed tasks
- *Some basic CSS styling just to prove it can be done *webpage prevents user from adding empty task *placeholder in text area resets after each submission -submit on enter does not yet work